-- (d) the task is essential to complete the project and arises as a consequence of a recently completed assignment, and engaging different consultants for the new task would be inappropriate; - there is a clear benefit to be gained from maintaining continuity with an earlier project; however, in such cases, the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; - (f) this is provided for in the Annual Reporting Manual issued by NHS Improvement; - (g) the supply is of legal advice and services obtained in response to or anticipation of legal proceedings, provided that any legal firm or partnership commissioned by the Foundation Trust is regulated by the Law Society for England and Wales for the conduct of its business (or by the Bar Council for England and Wales in relation to the obtaining of Counsel's opinion) and is generally recognised as having sufficient expertise in the area of work for which it is commissioned; the Chief Finance Officer will ensure that any fees paid are reasonable and within commonly accepted rates for such work; - (h) a consortium or a national arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members.
+- (d) the task is essential to complete the project and arises as a consequence of a recently completed assignment, and engaging different consultants for the new task would be inappropriate; - (e) there is a clear benefit to be gained from maintaining continuity with an earlier project; however, in such cases, the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; - (f) this is provided for in the Annual Reporting Manual issued by NHS Improvement; - (g) the supply is of legal advice and services obtained in response to or anticipation of legal proceedings, provided that any legal firm or partnership commissioned by the Foundation Trust is regulated by the Law Society for England and Wales for the conduct of its business (or by the Bar Council for England and Wales in relation to the obtaining of Counsel's opinion) and is generally recognised as having sufficient expertise in the area of work for which it is commissioned; the Chief Finance & Commercial Officer will ensure that any fees paid are reasonable and within commonly accepted rates for such work; - (h) a consortium or a national arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members.

-Where national arrangements referred to in (h) above (e.g. Crown Commercial Service (CCS) NHS Supply Chain and NHS Collaborative Procurement Hubs) apply, then the relevant framework rules whether this involves running a minicompetition or allowing a direct award under the framework.
-Similarly, where the Annual Reporting Manual issued by NHS Improvement ((f) above) so provides, non-competitive as well as competitive tendering procedures may be waived.
+Where the Annual Reporting Manual issued by NHS Improvement ((f) above) so provides, non-competitive as well as competitive tendering procedures may be waived.

-The limited application of the non-competitive tender rules should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure.
+The limited application of the non-competitive tender rules should not be used to avoid competition or for administrative convenience or to award further work to a firm/individual originally appointed through a competitive procedure.

 - 9.7.2 Where competitive tendering or a competitive quotation is not required the Trust should adopt one of the following alternatives: - (a) the Trust shall use the NHS Supply Chain or nationally/regionally negotiated framework for procurement of all goods and services unless the Chief Executive or nominated officers deem it inappropriate.
-The decision to use alternative sources must be documented. - (b) if the Trust does not use the NHS Supply Chain where tenders or quotations are not required, because expenditure is below the defined threshold, the Trust shall procure goods and services in accordance with procurement procedures approved by the Chief Finance Officer.
+The decision to use alternative sources must be documented. - (b) if the Trust does not use the NHS Supply Chain where tenders or quotations are not required, because expenditure is below the defined threshold, the Trust shall procure goods and services in accordance with procurement procedures approved by the Chief Finance & Commercial Officer.